mtsonkova/mtsonkova/README.md

 Supports Get, POST, PUT, PATCH, DELETE for both users and contacts. - **to do**

 - [Swagger Petstore](https://petstore.swagger.io/)
 Supports Get, POST, PUT, PATCH, DELETE for pet, store and user.
 Allows choice between HTTP and HTTPS schemes.
-Allows testing of authorization.
+Allows testing of authorization. - **to do**

 - [restful-booker](https://restful-booker.herokuapp.com/apidoc/index.html)
-Requires authorization token to access the PUT and DELETE /booking endpoints
+Requires authorization token to access the PUT and DELETE /booking endpoints - **to do**

 ---